Recipe Overview

 - Ice

 It’s easy to swap out ingredients.
-Consider this super simple green smoothie recipe a starting point, a recipe for beginners.
-Make your own wonderful green concoction!
-Keep reading for suggestions.
+Consider this super simple green smoothie recipe a starting point and create your own wonderful green concoction!

 Fruit to use in a green smoothie

-This green apple smoothie uses a tart Granny Smith apple and a frozen tropical fruit blend.
+This green apple smoothie recipe is made with a tart Granny Smith apple and a frozen tropical fruit blend.
 Tropical fruit blends consist of frozen pineapple, mango, banana, and papaya.
 There are variations depending on which brand you purchase.
-The options for fruit in a smoothie are nearly endless, though!
+The options for fruit in a smoothie are nearly endless!
 Here are some ideas:

 - any variety of apple